Competencies

 Reduction before April 1, 2014

-Reduction as of April 1, 2014
+Reduction from April 1, 2014

-Examination of the request
+Examination of the petition

-Effect of the request
+Effect of the petition

-The Enlarged Board of Appeal decides on requests for review (A22(1)(c) EPC):
+The Enlarged Board of Appeal rules on petitions for review (A22(1) c) EPC):

-• 2 legally qualified members and 1 technically qualified member (R109(2)(a) EPC),
+• 2 legally qualified members and 1 technically qualified member (R109(2) a) EPC),

-• 4 legally qualified members and 1 technically qualified member (R109(2)(b) EPC),
+• 4 legally qualified members and 1 technically qualified member (R109(2) b) EPC),

-Examination of the admissibility of the request
+Examination of the admissibility of the petition

 Principle

-This rejection must be decided unanimously by the 3 members (R109(2)(a) EPC).
+This rejection must be decided unanimously by the 3 members (R109(2) a) EPC).

-• the capacity of the petitioner (A112bis(1) EPC),
+• the status of the petitioner (A112bis(1) EPC),

 • the validity of the grounds invoked (A112bis(2) EPC),

-• the date of filing the request (A112bis(4) EPC),
+• the date of filing of the petition (A112bis(4) EPC),

-• the designation of the decision under review (R107(1) b) EPC).
+• the designation of the contested decision (R107(1) b) EPC).

 These irregularities may/must be corrected within the time limit for filing the petition for review (i.e., 2 months from the notification of the decision, R108(1) EPC).

-If the provisions relating to the name and address of the petitioner (R107(1) a) EPC) are not complied with, the EPO sets a new time limit for the petitioner to correct this irregularity, and if it is not corrected within the time limit, the petition for review is rejected as inadmissible (R108(2) EPC).
+If the provisions relating to the name and address of the petitioner (R107(1) a) EPC) are not complied with, the EPO sets a new time limit for the petitioner to correct this irregularity and if it is not corrected within the time limit, the petition for review is rejected as being inadmissible (R108(2) EPC).

-Admissible request
+Admissible petition

-Examination of the merits of the request
+Examination of the substance of the petition

 Procedure